Client secret store codec SPI

 1. Encrypt or hash client secrets in storage

-Encrypting, or alternatively, hashing the client secrets, is an excellent security measure to minimise the risk of an undetected credential leak from the database.
+Encryption, or alternatively, hashing the client secrets, is the recommended security measures to minimise the risk of a credential leak from the database.

 Recommended methods:

-- Clients registered for HMAC-based client_secret_jwt authentication, or ID token, UserInfo, request object or JARM with HMAC JWS algorithms: HS256, HS384 and HS512.
+- Clients registered or ID token, UserInfo, request object (JAR) or JARM with the JWS algorithms HS256, HS384 or HS512.

 - Clients registered to receive or submit JWTs encrypted with a shared AES key derived from the secret, the JWE algorithm dir.

-The plugin SPI can also be used to import client secrets in arbitrary formats from another OAuth 2.0 authorisation server.
+The codec plugin SPI can also be used to import client secrets with arbitrary format from another server.

 2. Client secret codec SPI

-To plug in your own custom checks implement the ClientSecretStoreCodec SPI defined in the Connect2id server toolkit:
+To plug in your own custom codec implement the ClientSecretStoreCodec SPI defined in the Connect2id server toolkit:

 Git repo | https://bitbucket.org/connect2id/server-sdk |